Inaugural Conference, Global Research Alliance for Sustainable Finance and Investment

 A conference fee of €250 applies to all presenters, discussants, and conference participants.

-There will be a limited number of conference fee waivers available to PhD students.
-These are currently being determined and more details will be available shortly.
+There will be a limited number of conference fee waivers available for PhD students who have been accepted to the PhD Workshop on September 5.
 We would encourage members of GRASFI Member Universities to apply for funding within their own institutions.

 Hotel booking, venues and route description